-Course of Study: 24 ECTS (9.4 U.S.) credits of International Law courses in the LL.M.
+Course of Study: 30 ECTS credits of International Law courses in the LL.M.
 Program of the University of Iceland.
-To maintain full-time status (12 credits) a three-credit ONU Law independent study course- LAW 1800 - Icelandic International Law Thesis- under the supervision of an ONU Law faculty member will also be taken.
-The

-LL.M. course offerings vary each year.
+To maintain full-time status (12 credits) an ONU Law independent study course-LAW 1800 - Icelandic International Law Thesis- under the supervision of an ONU Law faculty member will also be taken.
+The LL.M. course offerings vary each year.
 Descriptions of the current courses may be found on the University of Iceland website.